-- completion of general education requirements. - completion of exercise science major requirements. - a minimum of 120 successfully completed credit hours which count toward the degree program.

-- a minimum 2.0 cumulative GPA.

-- a minimum 2.0 cumulative GPA in courses used to complete the portion of this degree entitled, kinesiology major courses.

-- No Pass/Fail except for free electives.
+- completion of general education requirements. - completion of exercise science major requirements. - a minimum of 120 successfully completed credit hours which count toward the degree program. - a minimum 2.0 cumulative GPA. - a minimum C- in each of the courses entitled, kinesiology major courses. - No Pass/Fail except for free electives.